SAKryukov/javascript-playground/article/article.md

 JavaScript Playground, JavaScript calculator, development, and demo tool

 *JavaScript Playground can be used as an advanced calculator.
 The result of the script execution can be viewed immediately; additionally, the console object can be used; structured console results can be browsed as it is done in the JavaScript IDE and debuggers.
-With playgroundAPI, it can be used as a tool for demonstration and teaching of JavaScript code techniques.*
+With playgroundAPI, it can be used as a tool for demonstration and teaching of JavaScript techniques.*

 <!-- copy to CodeProject from here ------------------------------------------->